snynkm/VP-Blazor-Azure/README.md

 <h2> Background:</h2>

 <p>
   Regarding the project's theme, I wanted to keep it simple - develop a Pizza App.
-I chose this idea because of a couple reason.
+I chose this idea for of a couple of reason.
 Firstly, I didn't know what else to think of.
 As a new developer, I didnt have the experience to come up with a sophisticated idea that solves a specific business problem.
 The latter reason more importantly, I felt that going with a Pizza App is something that many people are familiar with.
 My goal wasn't to oversell on the project idea, but to instead focus within the application and make sure it includes certain features and enhancements that really draw out a smooth user experience (hopefully).
 </p>

 <p>